rbuerki/death-metal-disco/_notes.md

 ### Tasks

-- [ ] WARNING: make sure dev and app.py (!!!) works on a dev DB --> it will not yet
+TODO on Prod (when app.py is redirected to prod)

+- [ ] update digitized for queensway and desoltated to 1

+DEV

+- [ ] "BUG": Record label relationships exist, but are not properly displayed in table, because it is many-to-many (check how realpython does, change to one-to-many probably)
-- [ ] create remove_record function frontend
+- [ ] implement the frontend for the remove_record function

-- [ ] create update_record function (no trx is created), but if a rating is made, then I sould write to the ratings table
-- [ ] ... then It has to be possible ro re-add inactive records! (and to pay for it in credits!)
+- [ ] create test for db_functions (maybe rename), create package structure like blogpost medium
-- [ ] make sure engine (and session?) are created once and imported to different modules
+- [ ] make sure engine (and session?) are created once and imported to different modules, see bc validation,
+- [ ] ... and change config to yaml

+- [ ] write some kind of back-up files, one with the records in orig format, the other with the trx

 - [ ] clear all input in app.py / create data validations before running add_record function
 - [ ] install security check in create_anew()
-- [ ] insert_record, see TODOs
+- [ ] all files: check the many TODOs

-- [ ] write some kind of back-up files, one with the records in orig format, the other with the trx
-- [ ] create proper initial data_ingestion function with df cleaning / assertions

 - [ ] create ratings table
+- [ ] Within update: if a rating is made, then I should write to the ratings table
+- [ ] Within update:  also it should be possible ro re-add inactive records! (and to pay for it in credits!)
 - [ ] create random button (discogs has one ;-))

+- [ ] create proper initial data_ingestion function with df cleaning / assertions (at the moment a messy ipynb)
+- [ ] On Updates the old relationship values are not overwritten in many to many relationships (-->Labels), see dev_stuff_2

 ### Prio 2